aravindh-gits/terraform/README.md

 # Terraform Basics

 ## Terraform
 Terraform is an open-source Infrastructure as Code (IaC) tool that allows you to build, change, and version infrastructure efficiently.
-It uses configuration files to describe the components needed to run an application or your entire datacenter.
+It uses configuration files to describe the components needed to run an application or your entire datacenter..

 ## Core Concepts
 - **Variables**: Key-value pairs used to customize Terraform modules.